LightBurnSoftware/Documentation/CreatingNewVectors.md

 * Pressing I when hovering over a line or curve will insert a new node at that point along the line
 * Pressing B when hovering over a point will break the curve at that point

+<a name="Snapping"></a>

+### Snapping

+Note that in all of the above tools, when creating a new shape, you will occasionally see the cursor change if you hover over a point on an existing shape.
+This means LightBurn is going to snap what you're about to make to that point.
+You can bypass this behavior by pressing the Ctrl key (Command on Mac).
+LightBurn will snap to object centers, end points of lines or curves, or center point of lines or curves, in addition to just snapping to the grid.

 ### Text Tool ![Text Tool Icon](/img/TextTool.PNG)
 [Video Tutorial #2: Text Tool](https://www.youtube.com/watch?v=uzFsrUwONbw#t=9m45s)